 I know that is true for myself as well as for most humans, and I bet it's true for dogs too.

-That's why making the crate as comfortable as possible for your dog so that he doesn't mind being in it, will make training him so much easier for you.
+That's why making the crate as comfortable and inviting as possible for your dog, will make training him so much easier for you.

 You don't need to go all Feng Shui (but I suppose it couldn't hurt), just a few simple adjustments will make it more enjoyable.

 Assuming he’s not prone to chewing, some soft bedding will make the crate a more pleasant place to be.
-I'd recommend splurging for a nice soft, cushiony bed for his old bones.
+I'd recommend splurging for a cushiony crate pad for his old bones.

 Using a blanket might be too hot for a long-haired dog, so you may be better off with a nice, soft pad.